thebruce/semverist/README.md

 Read our full API docs at [https://thebruce.github.io/semverist/](https://thebruce.github.io/semverist/)

-The Semverist combines tree hierarchy and semver to improve
+The Semverist combines tree hierarchy and semver enabling a richly expressive object or directory structure with less hassle. redundancy accompanied by several utilities to assist and empower maintenance.

 ## Semantic Version upgrades for objects and directories

-With the semverist you can reduce the overhead associated with producing semver shaped objects or file directories such as for api schema descriptions, functions, or configuration (to name a few).
+The Semverist combines tree hierarchy and semver enabling a richly expressive object or directory structure without redundancy accompanied by several utilities to assist and empower maintenance.
+This can be useful for things like api schema descriptions, functions, or configuration where traditional declarative methods would either have a great deal of repetition or reference includes which can be frustrating to track down.
 Overhead is lessened by adopting [semverish](#what-is-a-semverish-object) hierarchy, an organizational structure that marries semver to traditional tree based hierarchy.
 By using **semver implied** inheritence within an object or directory you can compose a powerful final product with less repetition and a consistent and declarative approach.
 Alternatively, you can use the **lazy semverist** style of authoring to mirror API best practices where the last instance of an element in a semver structure will carry through a major version from its definition until overridden.

 The semverist can be used with the [config](https://www.npmjs.com/package/config) module (we recommend it) or you can pass your own in and has a wide variety of helpful tools to keep your semver source files as Dry as possible, such as defaults, groups, file pattern matching, object or directory input sources with configurable object or directory output sources.